meliao/osdc_support/hadoop.rst

 Connecting to the OCC-Y Hadoop cluster:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-*  You must log in to one of the two servers available.
+*  You must log in to the available server.
 All files not stored in HDFS should be stored in your home directory.
-Your home directory is shared between the two login nodes below.
+Your home directory is shared at the login node below.

-	*  If you are on a internet2/starlight accessible network you ssh into occy-starlight.opensciencedatacloud.org ``ssh -A username@occy-starlight.opensciencedatacloud.org``
-	*  If you are using normal internet1 then you need to use  occy.opensciencedatacloud.org .
+	*  Use occy.opensciencedatacloud.org to ssh to the login node.
 		``ssh -A username@occy.opensciencedatacloud.org``

 *  Once logged in you may issue commands as needed.